warahfel/Healthcare-Axis-Course-Project/README.md

 Repository for our BIOL 419 Course Project

 Project Description:
-In this project we aim to analysze data for availability of healthcare professionals as well as the rates of various diseases and vaccination rates.
+In this project we aim to analyze data for availability of healthcare professionals as well as the rates of various diseases and vaccination rates.
-Specifically we are searching for the presence of relationships between healthcare professional availibility and disease rates and vaccination rates.
-We wish to know whether doctor availibility is predictive of disease mortality rates and or rates of vaccinations.
+Specifically we are searching for the presence of relationships between healthcare professional availability and disease rates and vaccination rates.
+We wish to know whether doctor availability is predictive of disease mortality rates and or rates of vaccinations.

 General Project Outline:
 1. import remaining data